XUJINKAI/OneQuick/website/src/en/pro.md

 Go to [Microsoft Order History](https://account.microsoft.com/billing/orders) to find your order records, then send a screenshot to <support@onequick.org>.

+You can pay the difference via [WeChat](/pay/weixin.png) (recommended) or [Alipay](/pay/alipay.jpg).
+Please make sure to include your email address as a note.
+As the process is done manually, responses may not be timely.
+Thank you for your understanding.

 <style>
 td {
     width: 12rem;